R. J. Mitchell: Posthumous recognition

-In 1986 Mitchell was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.
-The American philanthropist Sidney Frank unveiled a statue of Mitchell at the Science Museum, London in 2005.
+In 1986, Mitchell was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.
+The American philanthropist Sidney Frank unveiled a statue of Mitchell at the Science Museum, London, in 2005.
 The slate drawing board's surface depicts the drawing of the prototype Spitfire from June 1936.
 The stone sculpture was created by Stephen Kettle and given to the museum by the Sidney E. Frank Foundation.

 There are plaques dedicated to Mitchell at his Southampton home, and his birthplace in Butt Lane.
 Papers relating to his work at Supermarine are preserved at the archives of the Royal Air Force Museum London.
+Southampton Solent University's tallest building is also named after Mitchell.

 A bronze statue of Mitchell was unveiled in Hanley, Stoke-on-Trent, on 21 May 1995.
 The statue, by Colin Melbourne, was commissioned by Stoke-on-Trent City Council, and stands outside The Potteries Museum & Art Gallery.
 The statue depicts Mitchell wearing a suit, holding a pen in his right hand and a book in his left.